27 Traditional Purim Food Ideas for 2026

 4. Purim Challah

 Challah made for Purim is also known as keylitsh or koylitsh.
 These oversized, intricately braided loaves of bread are part of the customary Purim food menu, with the braids symbolizing the rope used to hang the villain Haman.
-Challah consists of a dough that is rich with eggs.
-Some versions come studded with raisins or a sprinkle of colorful candies to add to the charm.

-Although not a universal belief, some consider the Purim challah closely related to the Russian kulich and the Czech kolach, which are also celebratory loaves of bread made for Easter, Christmas and other gatherings or holidays.
-No matter the shape, size or history, challah is a Purim food showstopper on any festive table.
+Although not a universal belief, some consider the Purim challah closely related to the Russian kulich and the Czech kolach, which are also celebratory loaves of bread made for Easter, Christmas and other gatherings and holidays.

 5. Lentils and Beans